-Central rallies past York Catholic
+Central rallies past York Catholic in second half

 For the second straight game, the Central York girls' basketball team started off slow.